managedfunctions/cloudflare_nextjs_template/TEMPLATE_USAGE.md

 - Consider adding email verification for new users

 ### 5. Dashboard Content
-- Replace placeholder content in `app/dashboard/page.tsx`
+- Replace placeholder content in `app/dashboard/page.tsx` and `app/dashboard/dashboard-client.tsx`
 - Add your application-specific features
 - Create additional protected pages as needed
+- Use server actions for data mutations

 ## Security Considerations